Levels of Study

 The AS Level is a qualification in its own right, and the AS Level combined with the A2 Level forms the complete A Level qualification.
 Most students studying for A Levels take three or four AS Levels in their first year.
 Doing this means you can keep your options open about which subjects to study as a full A Level.

 What is Higher Education?

-BUT higher education in Colleges is also fundamentally different from that in our Universities.
+BUT Higher Education in College is also fundamentally different from that in Universities.

 - Smaller class-sizes allowing for individualised learning plans and pastoral support for learners.